-Estyn’s recent thematic report, Supporting more able and talented pupils – How best to challenge and nurture more able and talented pupils: Key stages 2 to 4
+Estyn’s latest MAT thematic report, Supporting more able and talented pupils – How best to challenge and nurture more able and talented pupils: Key stages 2 to 4

 , examines standards, provision and leadership in meeting the needs of more able and talented (MAT) learners in primary and secondary schools in Wales.

 of fresh funding to support MAT learners, the report underscores the need for a renewed focus on MAT provision.
 It also provides clear guidance on and examples of effective provision and practice – including many drawn from NACE members and Challenge Award-accredited schools.